openprov/ssi-consultancy/InteroperabilityTestHarness.md

 **Implementation**

 * As mentioned earlier, there is no "directory" property needed for CommandLineComparators.
 * As mentioned below, "converter-tests" is not used.
-Rather, any configuration required by converter-specific interoperability tests can be provided via values indexed by converter-class names e.g.:
+Rather, any configuration required by converter-specific interoperability tests can be provided via optional values indexed by converter-class names e.g.:

 ```
 ProvPyConverter: /home/user/provtoolsuite-interop-test-harness/localconfig/provpy.yaml